 Here are some of the most common health issues in dogs that can trigger a yeast bloom:

 Common environmental allergies, like hay fever or pollen, often present themselves as a skin reaction.
-Redness, extreme itch, and hot spots are all common reactions in dogs with environmental allergies.
+Redness, extreme itch, and hot spots are causes symptoms of yeast, all common reactions in dogs with environmental allergies to yeast to grow brown waxy discharge.
 The damaged skin creates an additional opportunity for yeast to populate on the skin.

-Check out Seasonal Allergies in Dogs to learn more about how to manage your dog's reactions and keep them comfortable.
+Check out Seasonal Allergies in Dogs to learn more about how the diagnosis of your pet manages your dog's reactions and keeps them comfortable.

 When dogs show signs of food allergies, the issues are most commonly caused by poor digestion.
-With 70% of the immune system located in the digestive tract, poorly digested nutrients can easily trigger a response that presents itself as inflammation in the skin.
+With 70% of the immune system located in the digestive tract, poorly digested nutrients can easily trigger a response that presents itself as inflammation pet's first appointment prevents your dog in the skin.

-This is why food allergies are often incorrectly diagnosed at home and we tend to treat the skin issues instead of the root cause of the reactions.
+This is why food allergies are often incorrectly diagnosed at home, and we tend to treat the skin issues instead of the root cause yeast trapped moisture of the reactions.
 Learn more in our blog - Food Allergies in Dogs.